How to Write an Effective Executive Summary (free powerpoint slide)

 An executive summary is a concise overview of your business plan.
 This is the first section of your business proposal that executives, investors, or team members will read.
 The executive summary is usually the first section of a business plan, but it can also appear at the end of a report, following an introduction and other related material.

-It is a short synopsis that highlights the report's main points and is meant to inform readers about the report’s findings and conclusions.
+It is a short synopsis that highlights the report's main points and informs readers about its findings and conclusions.

 Why write an Executive Summary?